5 Creative Ideas for Martin Luther King Essay

 Put It Into Action

 Instead of starting your essay on a piece of paper, why not begin something with your hands?
-For example, instead of just writing about Dr. King’s ideology, consider putting those ideas into action for a week.
+For example, consider putting those ideas into action instead of just writing about Dr. King’s ideology for a week.
 Take notes about how serving others made you feel.
 Explain the difficulties and benefits of reacting peacefully to people who don’t like you.
-When all the other students in your class are turning in the same rehashed information and opinions, you can be sharing your real-life experiences of putting Dr. King’s famous concepts into action – and completely blow your teacher away.
+When all the other students in your class are turning in the same rehashed information and opinions, you can share your real-life experiences of putting Dr. King’s famous concepts into action – and completely blow your teacher away.

 Are you assigned with Martin Luther King essay?
 Have some interesting ideas?
 Share anything with us in the comments below